Daylily: Cultivars

-There are more than 35,000 daylily cultivars.
-Depending on the species and cultivar, daylilies grow in USDA plant hardiness zones 1 through 11, making them some of the more adaptable landscape plants.
+There are more than 100,000 daylily cultivars, the milestone having been achieved in 2024 Depending on the species and cultivar, daylilies grow in USDA plant hardiness zones 1 through 11, making them some of the more adaptable landscape plants.
 Hybridizers have developed the vast majority of cultivars within the last 100 years.
 The large-flowered, bright yellow Hemerocallis 'Hyperion', introduced in the 1920s, heralded a return to gardens of the once-dismissed daylily, and is still widely available in the nursery trade.
 Daylily breeding has been a specialty in the United States, where daylily heat- and drought-resistance made them garden standbys since the 1950s.
 New cultivars have sold for thousands of dollars, but many sturdy and prolific cultivars sell at reasonable prices of US$20 or less.

 Hemerocallis is one of the very highly hybridized plant genera.
 Hybridizers register hundreds of new cultivars yearly.
 Hybridizers have extended the genus' color range from the yellow, orange, and pale pink of the species, through vibrant reds, purples, lavenders, greenish tones, near-black, near-white, and more.
 However, hybridizers have not yet been able to produce a daylily with primarily blue flowers.
-Flowers of some cultivars have small areas of cobalt blue.
+Flowers of some cultivars have small areas of bluish shades, particularly in the eyezones.

-Other flower traits that hybridizers developed include height, scent, ruffled edges, contrasting "eyes" in the center of a bloom, and an illusion of glitter called "diamond dust".
-Sought-after improvements include foliage color, variegation, plant disease resistance, and the ability to form large, neat clumps.
+Other flower traits that hybridizers developed include height, scent, ruffled edges, doubling, contrasting "eyes" in the center of a bloom, fringed edges called ‘teeth’, and an illusion of glitter called "diamond dust".
+Sought-after improvements include rust resistance, foliage color, variegation, plant disease resistance, and the ability to form large, neat clumps.
 Hybridizers also seek to make cultivars cold-hardier by crossing evergreen and semi-evergreen plants with dormant varieties.